dr-kinder/code-samples/_readme.txt

 -------------------------------------------------------------------------
 vectorize.py
 -------------------------------------------------------------------------
-Use vectorized operations to generate multiple solutions to the quadratic equation.
+Use vectorized code to generate solutions to the quadratic equation.

 For alternate solutions to the same problem, see for_loop.py and while_loop.py.